Relaxation (psychology): Activities, lifestyle and chemicals

 Taking walks in nature can be used to induce or support relaxation.
-Studies indicate taking walks in nature is more effective than walking elsewhere, walking on a treadmill, and viewing nature scenes, and that "spending at least 120 minutes a week in nature" (unspecified frequency of visits/week) is associated "with good health and wellbeing".
+Studies indicate taking walks in nature is more effective than walking elsewhere, walking on a treadmill, and viewing nature scenes, and that "spending at least 120 minutes a week in nature" (unspecified frequency of visits/week) is associated "with good health and well-being".

-Along with taking walks, yoga is another technique known for its relaxation benefits.
+Along with taking walks, Yoga is another technique known for its relaxation benefits.
 Dr. Nevins of the American Osteopathic Association and the National Library of Medicine state that practicing yoga regularly creates mental clarity and calmness increases body awareness, relieves chronic stress patterns, calms the mind, centers attention, and sharpens concentration.
 Combining deep breathing, gentle stretching, and mindful movements, yoga activates the body's relaxation response, helping to calm the nervous system.
 This allows for lowering stress hormones, releasing tensions, and alleviating physical symptoms of stress, such as headaches or back pain.
 Yoga can also offer mental health benefits by emphasizing mindfulness, which involves being present and focusing on the breath.
 This practice helps quiet the mind, reduces mental chatter, and promotes inner peace.
 Dr. Nevins notes that yoga's ability to create mental clarity, calmness, and center attention can make it an effective tool for relieving chronic stress.
 Whether practiced for a few minutes or a more extended session, yoga helps center the mind, increase focus, and provide a deep sense of relaxation, making it a valuable part of a mental self-care routine.